DundeeRJam/Resources/EDUKIT1/LED_TUTORIALS/SCRATCH/BLINKING_LEDS/Blinking_LEDs.md

 ![](https://github.com/DundeeRJam/Resources/blob/master/Images/Wait.png) ![](C:/Users/kez/Documents/GitHub/DundeeRJam/Resources/Images/Wait.png)             | This makes the program pause for 1 second
 ![](https://github.com/DundeeRJam/Resources/blob/master/Images/18_off.png) ![](C:/Users/kez/Documents/GitHub/DundeeRJam/Resources/Images/18_off.png)           | Taking power away from pin 18 and turning the red LED off

-**NOTE** To edit the code of the broadcast blocks click on the little black arrow and pick *new/edit* and type the text into the dialog box and press enter.
+**NOTE:** To edit the code of the broadcast blocks click on the little black arrow and pick *new/edit* and type the text into the dialog box and press enter.

 Once you have copied the code above and checked to make sure it is right.
 Save the file and call it Blinking_LEDs.